Inventory of furniture, accessories, devices, and artwork

 • Deck chairs - Of rustic wood post construction like those found in the National Parks of the west.

-• Freeform desks - Polygon tops with pedestal column supports.
+• Desks, freeform - Polygon tops with pedestal column supports.

-• Desk - Huge built-in allows several projects to be out at one time and includes space for the computer workstation.
+• Desk, office - Huge built-in allows several projects to be out at one time along with a computer workstation.

 • Dining table - Custom-made with padded round tabletop and office task chairs, 1980s, Dallas.